DineshchandraRS/python-for-dataenginnering/End-To-End Data Pipeline Project/README.md

-# Spotify End-ToEnd Data Engineering project
+# Spotify End-To-End Data Engineering project

 ### Introduction
 In this project, we will build an ETL [Extract ,Transform, Load] Pipeline using Spotify API on AWS.
 The Pipeline will retrive the data from the Spotify API, transform it to a desired format, and load it into an AWS data store.